Getty Images

 3. Make sure that the account is not locked out

-If an admin has completed the first two steps and the remote desktop connection credentials are still not working, the next step is to make sure the administrator account has not been locked out.
+If an admin has completed the first two steps and the remote desktop connection credentials are still not working, the next step is to make sure the account has not been locked out.
 Most organizations configure their Active Directory environments to automatically lock accounts after too many invalid login attempts as an RDP security measure.

-Even if the account was not initially locked out, failed attempts at establishing an RDP session with the remote machine count as logon attempts and may lead to a lockout.
+Even if the account was not initially locked out, failed attempts at establishing an RDP session with the remote machine count as logon attempts and might lead to a lockout.
 It's a good idea to check whether the account is locked and manually override the lockout if it is in place.

 4. See if the account has remote access permissions